Kayuusha/catch-the-golden-bugs/README.md

-# Cath The Golden Bugs
+# Catch The Golden Bugs

 A simple game exercise to solidify fundamentals of the godot engine